WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 Unlike routefinding restrictions, programmable pre-signal programs end when the first "Set signal state" line is reached.

+Programmable signals are not shown in the signal window by default, **"Show programmable pre-signal feature"** must be enabled.

 ![Programmable pre-signals example](Features/images/prog-presignals-0.png)

 **Slots**